MukilanMuthu/toony/README.md

  - Using TailwindCSS instead of Bootstrap for granular control over the design.

 ## Update
-== There seems to be an issue with pythonanywhere and the API hosted in AWS thereby making the deployed site obsolete.
-Please use the Github files locally for evaluation. ==
+==There seems to be an issue with pythonanywhere and the API hosted in AWS thereby making the deployed site obsolete.
+Please use the Github files locally.==